zhuhaozh/zhuhaozh.github.io/_pages/about.md

   - /about.html
 ---

 *Hao Zhu* is currently a master student in *Research Center of Cognitive Computing of Anhui University* supervised by Aihua Zheng.
-He is also a joint master student in *Center for Research on Intelligent Perception and Computing (CRIPAC), Institute of Automation, (CAS), mentored by Ran He.*
+He is also a joint master student in *Center for Research on Intelligent Perception and Computing (CRIPAC), Institute of Automation, (CAS), mentored by Ran He.*  In 2018, he received bachelor's degree from Computer Science school of Anhui Polytechnic University.

 ## News
 - 2019-07 Research intern at Sensetime, Beijing.